geoffreyTools/slim-reporter/README.md

 ```

 ### max-width
 You can set a maximum line width in number of columns if you like to stretch your Terminal window.
-The banners will stop and the text will wrap at this length.
+The entire layout will be centered horizontally in the remaining space.
 ```json
 ava --tap | slim-reporter max-width=60
 ```